ayoubhr/drivers_springAPI/README.md

 JSON collection: "data_dos.json" can be found on the app folder.

 mongoDB: load the "data_dos.json" on "admin" database.
-If you want to load it in a different mongoDB database you can change that in the file
+If you want to load the file in a different mongoDB database you can change that in the file
 "drivers_springAPI/src/main/java/com/everis/appf1/Repository/MongoConfig.java".